This College Home Study Program is amazing, clever, very different from other programs and inexpensive too.

 Gene and I just celebrated our 32nd wedding anniversary.
 Here we are with our ten children — Adam, Katie, Stephen, Melanie, Dianna, Nathan, Julie, Kristin, Michael, and Jason.

-I would like to begin with Adam’s story because it’s the reason why I first started exploring options to a traditional college.
+I would like to begin with Adam’s story because it’s the reason why I first started exploring options to a traditional college education.
 When Adam was fifteen, he told us that he wanted to be a lawyer and asked, “How fast can I earn my bachelor’s degree?”
 In my ignorance, I told him, “four years.”

 But after seeing his passion, I started to do my own research.